-SPA, in association with LHC, is closely monitoring the developing situation of the coronavirus (COVID-19) outbreak and is following the regulatory and advisory guidance issued by HM Government and NHS.
+The LHC Group is closely monitoring the developing situation of the coronavirus (COVID-19) outbreak and is following the regulatory and advisory guidance issued by HM Government and NHS.
 As such guidance is currently fluid and subject to change, we will issue further statements as the situation unfolds.